 - Baltimore County: 57 (an increase from 50)

-- Anne Arundel County: 34 (this more than double the amount of complaints received last year)
+- Anne Arundel County: 34 (this more than double the number of complaints received last year)